 Y1 terminal is the 1st Stage input for cooling.

-Y2 terminal is the 2nd Stage compressor input for cooling, and disables Balanced Climate mode if jumper is installed.
+Y2 terminal is the 2nd Stage compressor input for cooling (if equipped with an economizer) or Y2 disables Balanced Climate mode if the Y1-Y2 jumper is removed (see page 25).